jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 18: January 28, 2021

+**Today's Progress:** Finished the section on basic algorithm scripting in freeCodeCamp's JavaScript certification!
+Woohooooooo!!!!!!

+**Thoughts:** Oof.
+This section was so challenging.
+BUT...
+I enjoyed it!
+I feel like I'm slowly starting to understand how to approach solving problems:

+* break it down into the smallest parts and run each section as I write it to make sure I'm on track
+* carefully read through the error messages or output
+* make sure that I'm thinking about what data types I'm working with so that I can choose the right methods / strategies
+* write out what I'm doing on paper

+I think I will re-do the section another time to make sure I really understand it and also to try out other strategies for solving the problems: different kinds of loops, array methods, heck... maybe even some recursive functions!

 ### Day 17: January 27, 2021

 **Today's Progress:** Finished a single lesson (#11) in section on basic algorithm scripting in freeCodeCamp's JavaScript certification.